Orbital-resolved Observation of Singlet Fission: Abstract

-The momentum maps of the aforementioned states are shown in Fig.~2b.
-In the momentum map of S, we distinguish three features.
+Momentum maps of the states are shown in Fig.~2b.
+These appear rather disordered compared to those of inorganic crystals as a natural consequence of the low symmetry of the pentacene crystal and the slanted alignment of the molecules.
+In the momentum map S, representative of the singlet exciton, we distinguish three features.
 Firstly, there are short-wavelength periodic peaks ($\approx\SI{0.9}{\per\angstrom}$) of the PE intensity on the right side of the momentum map.
 Their periodicity is due to the large unit cell of pentacene.
-Secondly, these peaks are relatively sharp ($k_\text{{FWHM}}\approx\SI{0.5}{\per\angstrom}$, see Extended data Fig.~3) as a consequence of the delocalization of the singlet exciton and hence its broad envelope function, which extends over several molecules \cite{Cudazzo2012Nov, Sharifzadeh2013Jul}.
+Secondly, these peaks are relatively sharp ($k_\text{{FWHM}}\approx\SI{0.5}{\per\angstrom}$, see Ext.~data~Fig.~2) as a consequence of the delocalization of the singlet exciton and hence its broad envelope function, which extends over several molecules \cite{Cudazzo2012Nov, Sharifzadeh2013Jul}.
 Finally, there is a long-wavelength modulation of the PE intensity over the whole momentum map, causing it to peak at the top left and bottom right.
 This slow modulation derives from the lowest unoccupied molecular orbital (LUMO) character of the S$_1$ Wannier function \cite{Berkelbach2014Aug}.

-In contrast to the singlet, the bitriplet momentum map is less defined.
+In contrast to the singlet, the momentum map TT of the bitriplet exciton is less defined.
 The individual peaks are less pronounced ($k_\text{{FWHM}}\approx\SI{1.0}{\per\angstrom}$) and there is no periodic pattern.
 By Fourier analogy, the bitriplet is highly localized in real space and the envelope function of the triplet is essentially confined to a single molecule \cite{Cudazzo2012Nov, Sharifzadeh2013Jul}.
 However, there is noticeable similarity between the bitriplet and the singlet momentum map.
 Both feature the same long-wavelength modulation, peaking at the top left and bottom right.
-This modulation is due to the common LUMO character and Wannier function of the singlet and bitriplet excitons.
-The crucial difference between the two excitons is their degree of delocalization encoded in the envelope function.
+This modulation is due to their common LUMO character.
+The crucial difference between the two excitons is their degree of delocalization encoded in $F\text{env}$.